biril/backbone-faux-server/README.md

 The following list, while not exhaustive, includes all essential parts of the BFS API.
 The ommitted bits are there to aid testing and fascilitate fancy stuff you probably won't ever need.
-Further insight may be gained by taking a look at the test suit and - of course - the source.
+Further insight may be gained by taking a look at the test suite and - of course - the source.

 ### Methods

-All methods return the faux-server unless otherwise noted.
+All methods return the faux-server instance unless otherwise noted.

 #### addRoute ([name], urlExp, [httpMethod], [handler])